Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Based on the results of these tests, your doctor decides whether to do a biopsy to look for cancer.
+Based on the results of these tests, your health care provider decides whether to do a biopsy to look for cancer.

-A biopsy is a small sample of tissue that your doctor takes from a suspicious area.
+A biopsy is a small sample of tissue that your health care provider takes from a suspicious area.
 A specialized doctor, called a pathologist, examines this sample under a microscope to see if it is cancerous.
 Samples may be taken from your mouth and from lymph nodes in your neck.
-The biopsy may be done in the doctor's office or at a hospital.
+The biopsy may be done in the health care provider's office or at a hospital.
 A biopsy is the only sure way to tell if you have cancer and what kind of cancer it is.

-These are three ways to take a biopsy to check for oral cancer:
+These are 3 ways to take a biopsy to check for oral cancer:

 Exfoliative cytology.
-Your doctor may scrape some cells from the suspicious lesion and put them on a slide.
+Your health care provider may scrape some cells from the suspicious lesion and put them on a slide.
 This can be done in a doctor's office.

 Incisional biopsy.
-Your doctor may cut out a small sample of tissue.
-If the suspicious area is easy to reach, your doctor can numb your mouth and do this in his office.
+Your health care provider may cut out a small sample of tissue.
+If the suspicious area is easy to reach, he or she can numb your mouth and do this in the office.
 If the area is deeper in the mouth or throat, this is done in a hospital.
 This is the most common biopsy done to test for oral cancer.

 Fine-needle aspiration.
-Your doctor may have noticed a lump in your neck.
+Your health care provider may have noticed a lump in your neck.
 If so, he or she uses a thin, hollow needle to remove a small sample of tissue.
-This can be done in a doctor's office.
+This can be done in office.

 Copyright © 2016 Baylor Scott & White Health.
 All Rights Reserved. |